 Morning is the best time for harvesting tomatoes.
 Pick your tomatoes before 9 A. M. when the sun clearly rises on the eastern horizon and the morning dew has already dried out.

 Avoid picking tomatoes during hot hours of the day between 9 A. M. to 5 P. M. because it will turn your tomatoes limp or mushy very fast.
-As well as avoid picking them in the evening too.
+As well as avoid picking them up in the evening too.

-During the nighttime tomatoes fill up again the moisture they lost in the daytime and make sugar from the starches they gathered throughout the day.
+During the nighttime, tomatoes fill up again the moisture they lost in the daytime and make sugar from the starches they gathered throughout the day.

-So, tomatoes that picked in the morning usually are sweeter and juicer than the tomatoes picked at other parts of the day.
+So, tomatoes that are picked in the morning usually are sweeter and juicer than the tomatoes picked at other parts of the day.

-Quick Tips of Harvesting Tomatoes
+Quick Tips for Harvesting Tomatoes

 - Pick your tomatoes quickly after heavy rainfall to avoid fruit cracking if they are at the mature stage and already start ripening.

-- Harvest tomatoes when the daytime temperature reaches above 86º F and constant on that level for a long time.
+- Harvest tomatoes when the daytime temperature reaches above 86º F and is constant on that level for a long time.

 - In desert areas, you will get a short growing season.
 So pick your tomatoes before the extreme summer heat comes.